scribe-org/Scribe-Desktop/README.md

 Scribe is fully open-source and does not collect usage data or ask for system access.
 Feature data is sourced from [Wikidata](https://www.wikidata.org/) and stored in-app, meaning Scribe is a highly responsive experience that does not require an internet connection.

-The [Contributing](#contributing) section has information for those interested, with the articles and presentations in [Featured In](#featured-in) also being a good resource for learning more about Scribe.
+The [contributing](#contributing) section has information for those interested, with the articles and presentations in [featured by](#featured-by) also being a good resource for learning more about Scribe.
 Those interested in contributing are also welcome to join us in the [discussions](https://github.com/scribe-org/Scribe-Desktop/discussions)!

 # **Contents**<a id="contents"></a>